All Episodes

 You're exactly right, Sean.

-Uh there's money flowing to them, not only from Ukrainians.
+There's money flowing to them, not only from Ukrainians.

-One of the things we reveal reveal in the book is that Hunter Biden's involved with a company called Burnham.
+One of the things we reveal in the book is that Hunter Biden's involved with a company called Burnham.

-Uh there doesn't seem to be any media interest in that.
+There doesn't seem to be any media interest in that.

-This is the son of the sitting vice president who's doing deals with These kinds of individuals.
+This is the son of the sitting vice president who's doing deals with these kinds of individuals.

-Uh, you have Kazakh oligarchs.
+You have Kazakh oligarchs.

 They're all throwing money at Hunter Biden.

-And he has no background in private equity or in any of these areas, and there's just a complete lack of curiosity by much of the media in even looking into that.
+And there's just a complete lack of curiosity by much of the media in even looking into that.

 It's just there's a different set of rules for different people as far as the media is concerned.